smartcontractkit/chainlink-starknet/packages-ts/gauntlet-starknet-ocr2/README.md

 ## Set the Billing Details on OCR2 Contract

-Run the following command substituting in the contract address you received in the previous step:
+Run the following command substituting <OCR_CONTRACT_ADDRESS> with the OCR2 contract address you received in the deploy step:

 ```
 yarn gauntlet ocr2:set_billing --observationPaymentGjuels=<AMOUNT> --transmissionPaymentGjuels=<AMOUNT> <CONTRACT_ADDRESS>